giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 ## Creating your repository structure

-At Giant Swarm we recommend to have a clear hierarchical structure in your GitOps repository because:
+At Giant Swarm, the recommendation is to have a clear hierarchical structure in your repository so you will benefit from the following:

 - The general layout of the repository mirrors the infrastructure defined within Giant Swarm.
 - It's easy to locate resources and know what they're and where they're deployed.